Loading content - please wait...

 - Mirabella where multiple pinnacles rise from a coral and white sand slope

-- Honeycomb where a deep coral point juts into the long shore current
+- White Point where a deep coral point juts into the long shore current

 - Japanese Cargo Wreck where 50-meters of metal sunk in 1942

 Our business model is based on ecological sustainability and community development.
-We train Gorontalo fishermen as dive staff and you benefit from their local knowledge.
-Sailing and diving Gorontalo waters requires experience of the area's micro environments.
+To sail and dive Gorontalo waters requires experience of the area’s micro environments.
+So, we train Gorontalo fishermen as dive staff.
+You benefit from their local knowledge.